-By default, in Windows 10/8/7 & Windows Vista, Windows Backup notifies end-users to configure Windows Backup.
-Notifications can appear in the Action Center after seven days without having configured Windows Backup, or when an end-user attaches an external hard drive.
+In Windows 10/8/7/Vista, Windows Backup notifies end-users to configure Windows Backup.
+Notifications like Backup in progress can appear in the Action Center after seven days without having configured Windows Backup, or when an end-user attaches an external hard drive.

 Disable Windows Backup in progress notification